Submission Deadline

 Two letters of support are required and should be submitted with the application.
 One must be from the Division Chief (Sponsor) and the other from the Research Mentor (individual supervising the research project).
 The latter should be an established investigator with a record of current extramural support as evidenced on their NIH Biosketch.
 If the Division Chief and Research Mentor are the same person, a letter from the Department Chair is required.
 Additionally, applicants must establish an appropriate mentoring committee and provide the names and qualifications of these committee members.

-The award is up to $50,000 for one year.
-The exact amount of funding for each review cycle will be determined by the Awards Committee depending on the amount of available funds at the time of review of the application.
-Funding for a second year will be based on submission of a progress report and the competitive renewal of the proposal.
+The award is up to a maximum of $50,000 total costs for one year.
+However, the amount is often less.
+The exact amount of funding for each review cycle will be determined by PES and may vary depending on multiple factors including the available funds at the time of review of the application.
+Funding for a second year will be based on submission of a progress report and the review of a proposal for renewal of the project.
+A maximum of 10% of the total award may be applied to institutional indirect costs.

-Please see the separate application link for 2nd year submission instructions.
+Please see the separate application link for 2nd year submission instructions HERE.

 General Instructions for Application

-Applications will need to be submitted on-line through the PES website.
-An applicant must be a member of PES (dues paid for this current year) to be able to access the application.
-Applicants will then be directed to register.
-This will allow initiation of the application process and enable returning to finish different sections at a later time using the registration log-in.
+Applications must be submitted online through the PES website.
+An applicant must be a member of PES (dues paid for the current year) to access the application.
+Applicants will then be directed to register in the application portal.
+This will allow initiation of the application process and enable returning to finish different sections at a later time using the registration login.

-Parts 3 and 4 under the Applicant Section should include a description of the Candidate’s Background, Goals and Objectives, the Career Development Plan, a Research Plan, Bibliography, and a detailed Budget and Budget Justification.
+The application must include a description of the Candidate’s Background, Goals and Objectives, the Career Development Plan, a Research Plan, and a detailed Budget and Budget Justification.

-- The Research Plan (up to 5 pages not including the Bibliography) must have intrinsic research importance and serve as a suitable vehicle for learning the theories, methodologies, and conceptualizations necessary to become an independent investigator.
-The Research Plan should be formatted as follows: Specific Aims, Significance, Innovation and Approach (to include preliminary data, study design, methods, analytical plan with a power statement, and pitfalls and alternative strategies).
+- The Research Plan (up to 5 pages not including the Bibliography) must have intrinsic research importance and must be formatted as follows: Specific Aims, Significance, Innovation and Approach (including preliminary data, study design, methods, analytical plan with a power/sample size statement if appropriate, pitfalls and alternative strategies).

 The application should be in Arial 11 font with at least 0.5 inch margins.